Travel Terms Demystified

 Pet friendly: Some hotel chains allow pets of certain sizes to stay in room, sometimes for free and sometimes for a fee.
 Call ahead to make arrangements for your pet when booking.

-Prepaid gratuities: It’s customary to tip the hard-working staffs of cruise lines, and some packages available include these tips (typically ranging from $12-$15 per day) into the up-front price.
-Use this guide if you’re looking to learn more about cruise lingo.
+Prepaid gratuities: It's customary to tip the hard-working staffs of cruise lines, and some packages available include these tips (typically ranging from $12-$15 per day) into the up-front price.

 Resort fee: Many hotels and resorts have a nightly charge in addition to the room rate to cover amenities ranging from parking to Wi-Fi to bottled water in room.

 Shoulder season: The times surrounding peak dates for a particular destination.
 During these periods, demand isn’t as high and the destination is still appealing.
-Learn more about shoulder season here.

 Single supplement fee: The vast majority of vacation packages have pricing based on double occupancy.
 Some companies offer pricing for solo travelers, called a fee, that is additional to the per-person cost for people traveling as a couple.